How to Create a Marketplace App – Types, Cost, and Features

 Vertical marketplaces are heavily niched down.
 They offer lesser diversity in products and services and comparatively cater to a smaller user base than the horizontal marketplaces.
 The load, user profiles, databases and features are relatively smaller in magnitude, and so is the cost.

 2. Create a development strategy.

-Once you have decided the type of app you would like to invest in, it’s time to hire an app development team and discuss the agile methodology it would follow for your project.
+Once you have decided the type of app you would like to invest in, it’s time to hire an android app development team and discuss the agile methodology it would follow for your project.
 Development strategy comprises the following factors:

 - Platform/device the app is for – Android, iOS, web application, or cross-platform

 - The magnitude of app project – MVP, fully-functional app, advanced functionalities, etc.

 - Goals behind app development (important for feature specification)

 - Technology stack, database, and APIs the development team will use